Education with Montessori MA

 How you'll study

-Our Education with Montessori MA is studied 100% online.
+Our masters in Montessori education is studied 100% online.

 You’ll study through Canvas, our world-class online Learning Management System (LMS), which can be accessed from your phone, PC, or tablet both at home or on the move.
 Canvas provides instant access to study materials, forums, and support from tutors and classmates, as well as enabling easy submission of your assignments.